kimh/kimh.github.io/source/_posts/2014-01-18-gotchas-in-writing-dockerfile-en.markdown

 Uploading context 10240 bytes
 ```

 What's happening here is Docker client makes tarball of entries under the current directory and send it to Docker daemon.
-It says *Uploading* because your Docker daemon may be running on remote machine.
+The reason why thiis is required is because your Docker daemon may be running on remote machine.
+That's why the above command says *Uploading*.

 There is a pitfall, though.
 Since automatically entries under current directories are added to the context, it tries to upload huge files and take longer time for build even if you don't add the file.